What you will study

 Block 3 - The Translation Profession

-This focuses on various aspects of professional translation work such as codes of ethics and translation tools.
-You will explore new and sometimes controversial practices, such as the revision of machine translation output.
+This block focuses on various aspects of professional translation work such as codes of ethics and translation tools.
+You will explore new and sometimes controversial practices, such as the revision of machine translation output, and you'll learn how to manipulate translation technology.

 Block 4 - Recent Innovations